namloc2001/sysctl-kubernetes/README.md

 The function `capable(<CAPABILITY_NAME>)` checks whether the current process has `<CAPABILITY_NAME>` as an effective capability.

-These two links define `capable` as a function (however note kernel version is `2.6.15.6`), so we need to check the version applicable to us:
+These two links define `capable` as a function:
  - [security.c](https://elixir.bootlin.com/linux/v2.6.15.6/source/security/security.c#L186)
  - [sched.h](https://elixir.bootlin.com/linux/v2.6.15.6/source/include/linux/sched.h#L1109)

+However note kernel version is `2.6.15.6`, so we need to check the version applicable to us.
 Perform `oc describe node <node_name> | grep Kernel` to show kernel version on node being used:
 ```
 oc describe node <node_name> | grep Kernel
  Kernel Version:  3.10.0-1160.2.2.el7.x86_64
 ```

 Therefore we need to find where this function is declared in kernel v3.10.
-Some detail given here: https://elixir.bootlin.com/linux/v3.10/source/kernel/capability.c#L419
+Some detail given [here](https://elixir.bootlin.com/linux/v3.10/source/kernel/capability.c#L419):
 ```
 /**
  * capable - Determine if the current task has a superior capability in effect